If you think there are no nice, affordable housing opportunities for people with disabilities, it may be that you haven’t made enough phone calls yet.

 HUD Apartment Search

 Here’s where you can find the HUD Low Rent Apartment Search.
 If you want to see just the best ones with the shortest waiting lists, click on “elderly” in the search, and then call and ask if they accept younger people with disabilities.
-Warning: This list is incomplete.
-Many buildings are left off, and the information is way out of date.
-This is a place to start to see just some of your options.
+Warning: This list is woefully incomplete.
+It’s a good place to get started.
+UPDATE: This page is down for renovations.
+Please keep checking and comment below to let us know when it comes back up.

 Here’s where you can go to the The HUD map and search your area.
-It is much more comprehensive, but also a bit more confusing.
-Many of our readers have found that I had met is the most comprehensive and helpful tool once they get used to using it.
+It is much more comprehensive, but also a lot more confusing.
+Many of our readers have found that it is the most comprehensive and helpful tool once they get used to using it.

 Affordable Housing Online

 USDA has apartments available for people who are low-income and wish to live in rural areas.
-Readers report that some (but not all) are nice, safe, clean, and affordable.
 Here’s where you can find a map of USDA apartments.
 Or you can go to this Search by Zipcode page.
 Tip: If you type in just the first three numbers of your zipcode and you will be shown more opportunities in surrounding areas.
 You can also read Pansy’s story of living in USDA Housing

 Volunteers of America